Elisa De La Rosa

-De La Rosa holds a BA in Dance with Secondary Teacher Certification from Texas Woman’s University.
-During her time as an undergraduate student in the TWU Dance program De La Rosa held the position as Assistant Director of Texas Woman’s University DanceWorks, a repertory company actively involved with community outreach through lecture demonstrations.
+De La Rosa holds a BA in dance with secondary teacher certification from TWU and a MFA in dance from Montclair State University.
+During her time as an undergraduate student in the TWU Dance program, De La Rosa was assistant director of TWU DanceWorks, a repertory company actively involved with community outreach through lecture demonstrations.
 As a member of the company, she performed works by Sarah Gamblin, Amii LeGendre, Lesley Snelson-Figueroa, Michelle Moeller, Jose Zamora, Karrine Keithly, Gesel Mason, and Nicole Wesley.
-During her undergraduate years, she performed and choreographed original dance works that were highly recognized and produced by the Texas Woman’s University Department of Dance.
-De La Rosa choreographed works for DanceWorks Dance Company, including: Signature (2004), Voice of the Sea (2005), equilibria (2005), and Tiera de Oro/ Earth of Gold (2006).
-In March of 2005, Elisa’s choreography Signature was adjudicated at the American College Dance Festival and was selected to perform in the Gala concert.
-Elisa received The Outstanding Student Award in 2004 and The Excellence in Choreography Award from Texas Woman’s University for the 2005-2006 academic year.
-De La Rosa additionally studied improvisation performance works at TWU in Dance Lab under the direction of Professor Sarah Gamblin.
-Upon graduating from TWU De La Rosa performed professionally with Muscle Memory Dance Theatre.
+During her undergraduate years, she performed and choreographed original dance works that were highly recognized and produced by the TWU Department of Dance.
+De La Rosa choreographed works for DanceWorks Dance Company, including Signature (2004), Voice of the Sea (2005), equilibria (2005), and Tiera de Oro/ Earth of Gold (2006).
+In March 2005, De La Rosa’s choreography Signature was adjudicated at the American College Dance Festival and was selected to perform in the Gala concert.
+Elisa received The Outstanding Student Award in 2004 and The Excellence in Choreography Award from TWU for the 2005-2006 academic year.
+De La Rosa additionally studied improvisation performance works at TWU in Dance Lab under the direction of professor Sarah Gamblin.
+Upon graduating from TWU, De La Rosa performed and choreographed professionally with Muscle Memory Dance Theatre.